The Clothesline Method

 A Simple System for Tangled Thinking

-The Clothesline Method is a deceptively simple, tactile system designed to help thinkers—especially neurodivergent ones—externalize, clarify, and organize complex or messy ideas.
-It began as a personal practice: hanging blank cards and written notes on an actual washing line strung between trees.
-Over time, its underlying logic revealed a deeper structure rooted in mathematics (specifically, geometric series) and became one of the foundational tools of the Mangrove system.
+The Clothesline Method is a deceptively simple, tactile system designed to help thinkers—especially neurodivergent ones—externalise, clarify, and organise complex or messy ideas.
+It began as a personal practice: hanging blank cards and written notes on an actual piece of string line strung on a wall.
+Over time, its underlying logic revealed a deeper structure rooted in mathematics (specifically, geometric series and category theory) and became one of the foundational tools of the Mangrove system and part of our “MindSweeper” suite of frameworks, products and workflows that suit brains like ours.

 1. Just Start

 Begin with what you’ve got.
 Scribble thoughts on cards, notes, or sheets—half-formed or otherwise.
-The key is to get it out of your head and onto the line.
+The key is to get it out of your head and into the basket - our idea “triage” space.

 2. Externalise and Spread